catalogworks/catalog-contracts/docs/CatalogOld.md

 function updateMetadataURI(uint256 _tokenId, string _metadataURI) external nonpayable
 ```

-updateMetadataURI Function
+updateMetadataURI Functionupdates the metadata URI of a token, emits an event

-*access controlled, restricted to contract owner when they own the tokenId or the creator (when they own the token)*
+*access controlled, restricted to contract owner/admin or the creator of the token*

 #### Parameters